utdesign-makerspace/printer-profiles/README.md

-# UTDesign Makerspace PrusaSlicer Printer Presets
+# UTDesign Makerspace Printer Presets

-Presets for the UTDesign Makerspace's 3D Printer array for the PrusaSlicer software.
+Presets for the UTDesign Makerspace's 3D printer array.
+Includes presets for PrusaSlicer and Bambu Studio.

 ## Files